TutsWiki/source/content/blog/monad-tutorial.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-1) If a function has type A → B, and another function has type B → C, then we can "compose" them into a new function of type A → C.
+1) If a function has type `A → B`, and another function has type `B → C`, then we can "compose" them into a new function of type A → C.

 2) Let's talk about functions that can return multiple values.
 We can model these as functions of type `A → List<B>`.
 There is a natural way to "compose" two such functions.
 If one function has type `A → List<B>`, and another function has type `B → List<C>`, then we can "compose" them into a new function of type `A → List<C>`.
 The "composition" works by joining together all the intermediate lists of values into one.
 This is similar to MapReduce, which also collects together lists of results returned by individual workers.